CSULA-Qdots/filter/README.md

 Order isn't important unless you have some wierd filenames that look like options.
 Options on the command line over-ride those in the defaults file.

 Options list:
-+ delta
++ delta (integer)
-+ threshold
++ threshold (float)
-+ operator
++ operator "Your Full Name"
 + rescale (not yet implimented)

 rescale.tcl
 ===========
-removed since we are workign on makign this an option.
+Removed since we are workign on makign this an option.
 Functionality is being worked into stock filter.

 example.filterrc
 ================